More people from India are traveling abroad, particularly to the US

 "The number of people of Indian origin who have settled down in the U.S. have been increasing day-by-day for studies or employment.
 So the demands of their parents, in-laws and families to go has also been increasing,” said Rajiv Mehra, president of the Indian Association of Tour Operators.

-(Reporting by Doyinsola Oladipo in New York; additional reporting by Indranil Sarkar in Bangalore, Aditi Shah in New Delhi and Trevor Hunnicutt in Washington; Editing by David Gregorio)
+(Reporting by Doyinsola Oladipo in New York; additional reporting by Indranil Sarkar in Bangalore, Aditi Shah in New Delhi and Trevor Hunnicutt in Washington; Editing by David Gregorio and Angus MacSwan)

 ((Doyinsola.Oladipo@thomsonreuters.com; +18623846440; https://www.linkedin.com/in/doyinsolaoladipo/;))